Tame bear

-A tame bear, often called a dancing bear, is a wild bear captured when young, or born and bred in captivity, and used to entertain people in streets or taverns.
+A tame bear, often called a dancing bear, is a wild bear captured when young or born and bred in captivity.
+These bears have been used to entertain people in streets or taverns.
 Dancing bears were commonplace throughout Europe and Asia from the Middle Ages to the 19th century, and can still be found in the 21st century in some countries.

 Dancing bears

+Training methods

+Because dancing bears need to stand on hind legs to perform tricks, various methods have been employed to execute this behavior.
+One method involves trainers constantly feeding the bear from above, which acclimates the bear to standing on its hind legs, usually in response to a trained signal from the bear handler.
+Another tactic is considered inhumane today but is still practiced in some countries by semi-nomadic people living in extreme poverty.
+These handlers file down the bear's teeth and push a hot iron rod through the top of the bear's nuzzle to create a permanent hole in the bear's nose and mouth.
+The handler then threads the hole with a knotted rope, so the bear can be pulled upright, inflicting pain on the bear as its motivation to stand.
+To make the bear dance, the animal might be put on a hot plate while music is played to condition it to move its feet out of fear and anxiety any time it hears music.
+Bears might also be starved in an attempt to render them less aggressive.

 History

-In Ancient Rome, bears and monkeys were led to dance and perform tricks for the public.
-Dancing bears were commonplace in the Indian subcontinent for centuries.
+In ancient Rome, bears and monkeys were led to dance and perform tricks for the public.
+Following the fall of the Western Roman Empire, dancing bears continued to be commonplace throughout Europe and Asia.
+By the fifteenth century, the practice began to dwindle in Western Europe and was officially banned in the UK in 1911.
+Dancing bears continued to appear frequently in Eastern Europe and Asia until the late 20th century.
+Dancing bears were banned in India under the 1972 Wildlife Protection Act.
 The last of them were freed in 2009.

 In Russia and Siberia, cubs were for centuries captured for being used as dancing bears accompanying tavern musicians (skomorokhi), as depicted in the Travels of Adam Olearius.

 Dancing bears were widespread throughout Europe from the Middle Ages to the 19th century.
 They were still present on the streets of Spain in 2007, and in Eastern Europe.

 Recently, organizations and animal rights activists have worked to outlaw or eliminate tame bears, since the practice is seen as cruel and antiquated, citing mistreatment and abuse used in order to train the bears.